Spectral Graph Theory, Fall 2018

 algebra and exposure to graph theory.

-The less obvious requirement are "mathematical maturity" and
+The less obvious requirements are "mathematical maturity" and

 I will sometimes make use of concepts that every graduate student in